 The key piece in both examples but maybe more so in the 60 Minutes piece is the share lack of due diligence on behalf of the players.
 One player, Vernon Davis who plays for the Washington Redskins, said he shoulders much of the blame for his losses.

-The 60 Minute piece also highlights some responsibility on behalf of the NFL’s Players Association who put out an approved list of registered financial advisors for whom players can work with.
+The 60 Minute piece also highlights some responsibility on behalf of the NFL’s Players Association who put out an approved list of registered financial advisors with whom players can work.
 Advisors are required to pay a fee to be part of the NFLPA’s program but how they are vetted is unclear.

 One of the underlying principles of why I got into this business and started my firm as an independent was to give back to people.
-My beliefs in this principal is highlighted in the book, The Go-Giver by Bob Burg and John David Mann.
+My beliefs in this principle are highlighted in the book, The Go-Giver by Bob Burg and John David Mann.
 This is in stark contrast to those advisors who put their own interests first rather than their clients.

 I have talked about how to properly vet and find a financial advisor here, here and here.
 I wish I had a way to get this into the hands of the NFLPA’s leadership as it might help their constituents down the road and not be taken advantage of.